jabdude/Census/README.md

 # Census

-Just a silly console program to show that reads a csv file and creates a spreadsheet with some aggregation
+Just a silly console program that reads a csv file and creates a spreadsheet with some aggregation